-Phase 2 projects include high priority conveyance and treatment system improvements that are dependent on Phase 1 preliminary planning to proceed.
-Depending on the findings of Phase I, these projects include:
+Phase 2 projects include high priority conveyance and treatment system improvements.
+These projects include:

-- A wet weather pumping station, - Expanded primary treatment, - The Ohio River tunnel segment, including crossings to the existing Chartiers Creek and Saw Mill Run interceptor systems, and - o Cost-effective optimization of the Authority's existing tunnel network.
+- A wet weather pumping station, - Expanded primary treatment, - The Ohio River tunnel segment, including crossings to the existing Chartiers Creek and Saw Mill Run interceptor systems, and - Cost-effective optimization of the Authority's existing tunnel network.

-Phase 3 projects represent adaptive projects that may be influenced and modified based on the outcome of Phase 1 and Phase 2 evaluations and demonstration projects.
+Phase 3 projects include projects that may be proposed for a modification based on the outcome of Phase 1 and Phase 2 evaluations and demonstration projects.

 The IWWP currently includes an estimated \$1.8 billion (in 2010 dollars) in identified Authority projects.
-It is expected that the Regional Flow Optimization Strategy, the regionalization of Intermunicipal Trunk Sewers and Associated Facilities, Municipal Source Reduction Studies, and Municipal Source Reduction Agreements will identify additional Authority and municipal projects.
-The established adaptive management framework includes provisions for revising the IWWP to incorporate these enhancements.
-However, the Authority will remain committed to close coordination with its customer municipalities in updating regional financial capability analyses so that proposed IWWP revisions do not result in a regional residential indicator greater than 2% of the median household income.
+It is expected that the regional flow optimization strategy, the regionalization of Intermunicipal Trunk Sewers and Associated Facilities, Municipal Source Reduction Studies, and Municipal Source Reduction Measures will identify additional Authority and municipal projects.
+The established adaptive management framework allows the Authority to submit a request to the Federal and State Government for revising the IWWP such that any alternate controls must achieve equivalent or better system-wide performance than the unaltered IWWP.
+The Authority will remain committed to close coordination with its customer municipalities in updating regional financial capability analyses so that proposed IWWP revisions do not result in a regional residential indicator greater than 2% of the median household income.